Forricide/still-feel-alive/Chapter 10.md

 For once, she makes a conscious decision to stay longer.
 Not that long - not that she could keep track of time either way - but long enough to think over things.
 She *peruses* her memory, indexes it, analyzes.

-A decision: Parahuman powers make some things easier.
+A decision, backed by realization: Parahuman powers make some things easier.
 Making money, forming relationships of a sort. *dying, pain, despair* Other things, it makes more difficult.
-Living a long life in particular. *distanced from society, hopeless*
+In particular, living a long life, or even a peaceful one. *distanced from society, hopeless*

 If she's immortal - well, nothing lasts forever.
 But if she can't die in a regular sense, then there's no reason to avoid it. *this can't be right*